-The school's designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.
+The school's or college's designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.

-Section 25 - The Prevent Duty
+Section 28 - The Prevent Duty

-At Witton Middle School we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.
+As all schools, we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.

-The Prevent duty is part of our school's wider safeguarding obligations.
+The Prevent duty is part of our school wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales,

-There is additional guidance: Prevent duty guidance: for further education institutions in England and Wales that applies to colleges terrorism and consider the appropriate support required.
+There is additional guidance: Prevent duty guidance: for further education institutions in England and Wales that applies to colleges

+Section 29 - Channel

+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 A representative from our school may be asked to attend the Channel panel to help with this assessment.
 An individual's engagement with the programme is entirely voluntary at all stages

-Section 26 - Channel

-Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into